KaushikR-97/cse231-pa1/README.txt

 iii) max and min operators can take in muliple parameters other than 2.
 This can be done by allowing more than 2 operands for such kind of operations

+2) TA Videos were very helpful in understanding and submitting the code

+3) Did not collaborate with anyone.